givasile/effector/docs/docs/notebooks/synthetic-examples/08_categorical_features.md

 ## Takeaways

 - Declare `feature_types` in the `schema` whenever you know them — inference is a fallback, not an oracle.
-- PDP/ShapDP treat ordinal and nominal identically (order-free math); ALE needs an order and RHALE additionally needs a *real* one (ordinal only).
+- PDP/ShapDP treat ordinal and nominal identically (order-free math); ALE needs an order; RHALE groups adjacent levels only when the order is *real* (ordinal) and falls back to plain ALE on nominal.
 - Regional effects answer stability questions per level — heterogeneity is frequency-weighted over the levels.
-- The exact formulas per method and feature type live in `docs/method_semantics.md`.
+- The exact formulas per method and feature type live in `docs/guides/method_semantics.md`.